 Up Your Game

 After mastering the basics, you may want to dive deeper and explore a professional career as a programmer.
-This is a decision you can make at any point in your coding journey, and the rewards are always worth it.
+You can make this decision at any point in your coding journey or as part of your full stack certification.

 Another step you can take to improve your coding skills is learning to write readable code.
 This means writing code that you can understand now and in the future; without having to retrace the paths.
 The best way to write readable code is to maximize the use of comments.
 Always avoid assumptions or leaving some critical points for interpretation.
 You want to write code that your friends can read through and have an idea of what you’re up to.